Murage-Ivy/react-ts-typescript-lab-2/README.md

 }
 ```

-You're now set up to utilize TypeScript's very helpful watch mode in this directory!
+You're now setup to utilize TypeScript's very helpful watch mode in this directory!

 Before we move on, take a closer look at the simplified `tsconfig.json` we provided.
 In it, we've specified the `rootDir` as `src` and the `outDir` as `dist`.
 This means
-we want all our `.ts` files to be within src and all the compiled `.js` files will be
+we want all our `.ts` files to be within `src` and all the compiled `.js` files will be
-generated inside dist.
+generated inside `dist`.

 ## Test Our Setup